plone/training/theming/ttw-advanced.rst

 * :file:`rules.xml`: contains the theme rules (`rules reference <https://docs.plone.org/external/plone.app.theming/docs/index.html#rules-syntax>`_);
 * :file:`index.html`: the static HTML of the theme.

-Exercise 1 - Inspecting the :file:`manifest.cfg`
+Exercise 1 - Inspecting The :file:`manifest.cfg`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To better understand how your theme is arranged start by reading the :file:`manifest.cfg` file.